 QuickBooks Online and QuickBooks Desktop

-What's missing for streamlined SMB procurement:
+What's missing for streamlined procurement:

 - No POS-driven demand math (QuickBooks isn't POS)